drewsmith/drewsmith.github.io/_posts/2018-04-06-Profiling_Node.md

 # Bonus, async for loops

-A tangent that I ran into while accomplishing this was asynch handling in for loops, which natively execute in synchronously.
+A tangent that I ran into while accomplishing this was asynch handling in for loops, which natively execute synchronously.
 This is an example solution that I came up with:

 ```
 const forEachAsync = async (array, callback) => {